NASCAR Rookie of the Year: History of the Award

 The Rookie of the Year award for NASCAR's premier series was first presented to a driver named Blackie Pitt by Houston Lawing, NASCAR's Public Relations director, in 1954.
 An official award started with the 1958 season.

 From the 1958 through the 1973 seasons, NASCAR did not have an official points system to determine the Rookie of the Year, so NASCAR's officials merely gathered together to select a winner.
-As of 2018, the rookie of the year points are the same as the championship points.
+As of 2026, the rookie of the year points are the same as the championship points.

 The award is currently sponsored by Sunoco.
 Drivers competing for the award must display the Sunoco contingency decal.

 Eligibility

 Eligibility for Rookie of the Year has changed several times over the history of NASCAR.
+In 2026, the criteria shifted back to a specific race count.
+In the Cup Series drivers must have no more than 12 starts prior to the season they intend to declare for the award.
+For O'Reilly Series drivers the limit is 10, and the limit is 8 for Truck Series drivers.
+Teams must apply to NASCAR for approval to run for ROTY.

-As of 2021, a driver must be competing for driver championship points in the series and that the driver must not have competed in more than seven events in any prior season in that series.
+Prior to 2026, driver eligibility was decided on a case-by-case basis by NASCAR.
+Several drivers were approved with more than 12 starts.
+Until the late 2010s, the criteria included that drivers must be competing for driver championship points in the series and that the driver must not have competed in more than seven events in any prior season in that series.
 A driver can also only compete for the Rookie of the Year honors once per series.
-However, these rules are not officially written in the NASCAR rulebook and NASCAR makes the final decision on eligibility.
+However, these rules were not officially written in the NASCAR rulebook and NASCAR makes the final decision on eligibility.